davidefavia/rock-paper-scissors-for-badasses/README.md

 ## Develop while playing

-Run task
+Run task:

 ```bash
 $ gulp serve
 ```

 This task creates a folder named 'build' inside the project, it is removed and created everytime you run `serve`.
-If you open your browser at
+If you open your browser at:

 [http://localhost:12345](http://localhost:12345)